The page covers:

 of S. Maria ai Monti.
 He was brought to a nearby house where

 he passed away that same day.
-Later on the room where he died was turned into a small chapel (more on St. Benedict Joseph Labre - external link - it opens in another window).
+Later on the room where he died was turned into a small chapel.
+He was canonized in 1881.

 (left) Detail of a house in Piazza alli Monti; (right) detail of Casa Stefanoni

 The neighbourhood retains many XVIIIth century houses which are embellished by an elaborate stucco decoration; in general they were split into apartments (you may wish to see a page covering this type of buildings).

 (left) Series of inscriptions/reliefs in Piazza della Suburra; (centre) upper part of the inscriptions; (right) coat of arms of the Copo family

 According to tradition Vannozza Cattanei, the mistress of Pope Alexander VI Borgia, lived in a building known as Case dei Borgia between Piazza alli Monti and S. Pietro in Vincoli; a small church at the foot of the steps leading to her house was restored by Stefano Copo, a delegate of the Pope; it was called S. Salvatore ad tres images (at the three images because of three portraits of the Saviour above its entrance).